Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

-## 7.22
+## 7.22 / 46

+<audio src="./assets/EF1_4ed_SB__07_22.mp3"></audio>

-1 J.K.
+1 | J.K.
 Rowling’s first name is Joanne.
-2 The second meal of the day is lunch.
+2 | The second meal of the day is lunch.
-3 The third book in the Lord of the Rings trilogy is The Return of the King.
+3 | The third book in the Lord of the Rings trilogy is The Return of the King.
-4 The fourth letter on the top row of a keyboard is R.
+4 | The fourth letter on the top row of a keyboard is R.
-5 The city with a famous street called Fifth Avenue is New York.
+5 | The city with a famous street called Fifth Avenue is New York.
-6 The sixth president of the USA was John Quincy Adams.
+6 | The sixth president of the USA was John Quincy Adams.
-7 The seventh Star Wars film is The Force Awakens.
+7 | The seventh Star Wars film is The Force Awakens.
-8 The eighth month of the year is August.
+8 | The eighth month of the year is August.
-9 The Ninth Legion was a group of soldiers from
+9 | The Ninth Legion was a group of soldiers from Rome.
-Rome.

-## 7.23 2, ordinal numbers
+## 7.23 / V 127 -  2) Ordinal numbers

+<audio src="./assets/EF1_4ed_SB__07_23.mp3"></audio>

 first
 second